Sustainable Development Goals

 Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all

 With operations in key markets internationally, we believe that inclusive and sustainable economic growth is fundamental to our business and our success.
 Our strategic focus on innovation and technology enables us to promote economic growth that is impactful.
 We provide insurance products supportive of decent work, such as our workers’ compensation and accident and health solutions.
 A continued focus on protecting labour and human rights within our business, and across our supply chain, is essential to ensuring that we remain a responsible employer and business partner.
-In 2021 we released our Group Human Rights Policy outlining the guiding principles we are committed to adhering to as part of our role as an employer, insurer, investor and business partner.
+In 2023, we refreshed our Group Human Rights Policy outlining the guiding principles we are committed to adhering to as part of our role as an employer, insurer, investor, in our supply chain and communities. .
+The Policy outlines how we manage various human rights topics including modern slavery across the enterprise.
+QBE’s Modern Slavery and Human Trafficking Statement outlines the steps we have taken during the reporting period to address modern slavery across our operations and supply chain.

 Reduce inequality within and among countries

-QBE is committed to an inclusive culture as part of our QBE DNA and aligned to our updated Inclusion of Diversity Policy.
+QBE is committed to an inclusive culture as part of our QBE DNA and aligned to our Inclusion of Diversity Policy.
 We seek to empower and promote equality and the inclusion of all, irrespective of age, gender, ability, ethnicity, origin, religion, economic or other status.
-Wherever we operate we respect internationally recognized human rights principles.
-We retain a strong strategic focus on inclusion of diversity across our business.
+Wherever we operate we respect internationally recognised human rights principles and we retain a strong strategic focus on inclusion of diversity across our business.

 Make cities and human settlements inclusive, safe, resilient and sustainable